What is Tongue Tie Surgery?

 Most parents want to have the procedure completed the same day since they have already made the trip.
 This is something we build into our schedule and we feel best about not charging for the consultation, due to the large expenses that come from infant necessities.

-Dr. Deacy have received advanced training in treating tethered oral tissues in infants, children, and adults.
+Dr. Bowen has received advanced training in treating tethered oral tissues in infants, children, and adults.

 Your doctor then returns to evaluate how it went, if the parent(s) have any questions, and to review post operative instructions.

-Dr. Bowen and Dr. Deacy have both experienced these procedures with their own children and will provide encouragement, tips that helped each of them and are happy to answer any questions the parents may have.
+Dr. Bowen has experienced these procedures with their own children and will provide encouragement, tips that helped each of them and are happy to answer any questions the parents may have.
 Post operative instructions are printed and the exercises are individually reviewed for clarification.

 The family is then clear to check out with our treatment coordinators and scheduled for a post-operative evaluation in 10-14 days.